MicrosoftDocs/cloud-adoption-framework/docs/security/security-top-10.md

    - **All Technical IT and security teams**: Provide input requirements, then align to and implement the enterprise strategy.
     - **Application owners and developers**: Read and understand strategy documentation that applies to them (ideally, guidance tailored to their role).

-**How**
+**How**:

 Build and implement a security strategy for cloud that includes the input and active participation of all teams.
 While the process documentation format will vary, this should always include:
  - **Active input from teams**: Strategies typically fail if people in the organization don’t buy into them.
 Ideally, get all teams in the same room to collaboratively build the strategy.
 In the workshops we conduct with customers, we often find organizations have been operating in de facto silos and these meetings often result in people meeting each other for the first time.
-We also find that inclusiveness is a requirement - if some teams are not invited, this meeting typically has to be repeated until all participants join it (or the project doesn’t move forward)
+We also find that inclusiveness is a requirement - if some teams are not invited, this meeting typically has to be repeated until all participants join it (or the project doesn’t move forward).
  - **Documented and communicated clearly**: All teams should have awareness of the security strategy (ideally a security component of the overall technology strategy) including why to integrate security, what is important in security, and what security success looks like.
 This should include specific guidance for application and development teams so they can get a clear prioritized guidance without having to read through non-relevant parts of the guidance.
  - **Stable, but flexible**: Strategies should remain relatively consistent and stable, but the architectures and the documentation may need changes to add clarity and accommodate the dynamic nature of cloud.
 For example, filtering out malicious external traffic would stay consistent as a strategic imperative even if you shift from the use of a 3rd party next generation firewall to Azure firewall and adjust diagrams/guidance on how to do it.
  - **Start with segmentation**: Over the course of cloud adoption, your teams will address many strategy topics large and small, but you need to start somewhere.
 We recommend starting the security strategy with enterprise asset segmentation as it’s a foundational decision that would be challenging to change later and requires both business input and many technical teams.